search ]

 What about products that aren’t available but hold SEO value?

-If any product page has SEO value because it receives organic traffic and has quality inbound links pointing to it, you should consider performing a 301 redirect to preserve the value of the page.
+If a product page has SEO value – organic traffic, quality inbound links, or both – you should perform a 301 redirect to preserve that value.

-So before you get rid of any product page, use tools like Ahrefs (or any other tool) to check if the page’s URL has relevant and quality inbound links.
+Before removing any product page, use tools like Ahrefs, Semrush, or Google Search Console to check if the URL has relevant backlinks.

 Checking external backlinks to a product using ahrefs